The etching of copper clad printed circuit board.

 with lid internal rib manages the air hose

 Choose the air hose carefully.
 My first nozzle array was constructed from garden drip rigid riser tube.
 It was blocked at one end and small 0.6mm holes drilled with a PCB drill.
-Very fine it looked and very well it worked when one fine sunny day (like 45 degrees C in february) I noticed that the sun had heated the tank and contents to some unbelieveable temperature.
+Very fine it looked and very well it worked when one fine sunny day (like 45 degrees C in February) I noticed that the sun had heated the tank and contents to some unbelievable temperature.
 The hot ferric chloride had dissolved the plastic riser tube.
-I dont understand the chemistry of this, but the etchant under these conditions could have attacked and oxidised the plasticizer.
+I dont understand the chemistry of this, but the etchant under these conditions could have attacked and oxidized the plasticizer.
 Before you commit yourself to a nozzle material make sure it is compatible with hot concentrated etchant first.

 The PCB should be suspended for that the resist does not bump into the walls during etching.
 Not shown here is a clamp which is made by sawing a length of PVC electrical conduit lengthways and using this to clamp the edge of the board.
 Just about anything else will dissolve.
 There are available all plastic paper clamps which I have also used for restraining the PCB.

 Glass is the ideal material for tank construction as it can be guaranteed not to corrode.
-Use clear acid cure external guttering grade sillicone rubber to bind and seal the glass. see How to Cut Glass here.
-I used a white pigmented rubber for this tank and that was a mistake. ( it was what I had in stock) .The floor of the tank should be a double layer of glass bonded with sillicone rubber, this will render the tank "unbreakable", at least if the worst happens, you wont have to clean up a puddle of corrosive green goo.
+Use clear acid cure external guttering grade silicone rubber to bind and seal the glass. see How to Cut Glass here.
+I used a white pigmented sillicone rubber for this tank and that was a mistake. ( it was what I had in stock) .The floor of the tank should be a double layer of glass bonded with silicone rubber, this will render the tank "unbreakable", at least if the worst happens, you wont have to clean up a puddle of corrosive green goo.

 The air pump

-For those that must know, the motor is a 50 volt dc servo motor and the vane pump come from a long dead burroughs 9 track tape drive.
+For those that must know, the motor is a 50 volt dc servo motor and the vane pump come from a long dead Burroughs 9 track tape drive.
 There is a one way check valve to prevent backflow and reverse siphoning.
 The check valve can be sourced from auto wreckers and (my guess) aquarium suppliers.